nikhilweee/blog-jekyll/_posts/2018-05-24-first-rnn-pytorch-1.md

 ---
 layout: post
 title: Building your first RNN
 subtitle: with PyTorch 0.4!
-(1/2)
+(Part 1/3)
 tags: [rnn, pytorch]
 category: [learn]
-published: false
+published: true
 mathjax: true
 ---
-> This is part one of a two-part series on getting started with RNNs using PyTorch.
-Part two can be accessed at [Building your first RNN - Part 2]({% post_url 2018-04-25-first-rnn-pytorch-2 %})
+> This is part one of a three-part series on getting started with RNNs using PyTorch.
+Part two can be accessed at [Building your first RNN - Part 2]({% post_url 2018-05-24-first-rnn-pytorch-2 %}).
+Part three is available at [Building your first RNN - Part 3]({% post_url 2018-05-24-first-rnn-pytorch-3 %})

 If you have some understanding of recurrent networks, want to get your hands dirty, but haven't really tried to do that on your own, then you are certainly at the right place.
 This tutorial is a practical guide about getting started with recurrent networks using PyTorch.
 We'll solve a simple cipher using PyTorch 0.4.0, which is the latest version at the time of this writing.